This week's New York Times Bestsellers (September 7th)

 More inexpensive ebook goodies!

-You can now download William Gibson's Mona Lisa Overdrive for only 1.99$ by following this Amazon Associate link.
+You can now get your hands on the digital edition of Andrzej Sapkowski's The Last Wish for only 2.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: